HOW TO BE RESILIENT

 It’s at this point where one can justify reasons to give up.
 Sometimes things are just not worth the pain, struggle and hardship.
 The alternatives always look more appealing and becoming seduced by them is easy.
 As he sits there, he can feel his heart pounding, his ears ringing and his muscles throbbing.
 In this moment he takes a deep breath and remembers the reason he started this journey: to embrace the adventure that is life.

 At what point did you think it was ever going to be easy?
+Do you want to learn to be resilient?

 What does success look like for you?